 1 teaspoon mayonnaise

-2 tablespoons jarred pimentos, drained of excess liquid
+2 tablespoons jarred pimentos, drained and squeezed of excess liquid

 1/4 teaspoon paprika